 Ceinwen had a transplant when she was 20 to treat aplastic anaemia

-Unfortunately, there is a higher chance of developing a second cancer after your transplant.
+If you received total body irradiation (TBI) in preparation for your stem cell transplant, there is an increased risk of developing cancer in later life.
 This may be anywhere in the body, although it’s more common in some organs such as skin.

 In some rare cases, a different blood cancer can actually develop.
 The most common form is called PTLD (post-transplant lymphoproliferative disorder).
 It’s usually caused by the Epstein Barr Virus (EBV), a very common virus.